usnistgov/FIPS201/_FIPS201/frontend.md

 ### 4.1.2 Tamper-proofing and Resistance {#s-4-1-2}

-To combat counterfeiting and alterations, the PIV Card SHALL contain security features outlined in the American Association of Motor Vehicle Association’s (AAMVA) Drivers License/Identification Card (DL/ID) Card Design Standard [[CDS]](../_Appendix/references.md#ref-CDS).
+To combat counterfeiting and alterations, the PIV Card SHALL contain security features outlined in the American Association of Motor Vehicle Administrators (AAMVA) Drivers License/Identification Card (DL/ID) Card Design Standard [[CDS]](../_Appendix/references.md#ref-CDS).
 The Card Design Standard classifies security features into three categories, depending on the inspection level required for verification:

 Inspection Level 1
 : Security features that can be examined without tools or aids and include easily identifiable visual or tactile features for rapid inspection at point of usage.
 Examples include an embossed surface pattern, an optically variable device (such as a hologram), or color-shifting inks.